 Calabria Culinary Food and Wine Travel Guide

-With much of the region bordered by coastal waters, sea fare is a delicious and popular source of protein here.
-However, none are as popular as the swordfish.
+With much of the region bordered by coastal waters, sea fare is a delicious and popular source of protein.
+However, none is as popular as the swordfish.
 This fish is a common ingredient in many of the region’s main dishes.
-In fact, swordfish are such an integral part of the fare in Calabria, that the people hold a festival in Bagnara every July in its honor.
+In fact, swordfish is such an integral part of the fare in Calabria that the people hold a festival in Bagnara Calabra every August in its honor.

-Calabria cuisine is a simple cuisine based solely on what the people grow or catch from the land and water.
-But don’t let the simplicity fool you.
-The region’s dishes are steeped in tradition and flavored with incredible spices and a dash of local flare.
+Calabrian cuisine is simple and based solely on what the people grow or catch from the land and water.
+However, do not let this simplicity fool you as the region’s dishes are steeped in tradition and flavored with incredible spices and a dash of local flare.

 Dried Calabrese tomatoes are a regional favorite.
 These tomatoes are handpicked, dried and stored naturally without the aid of any preservatives, an homage to the simplicity and purity of local fare.
 After the tomatoes are dried, they can be preserved in olive oil along with anchovies, basil, and hot peppers for unparalleled flavor.

-If more spice is what you crave, you won’t have to look far for a dish boasting ‘nduja.
-Found on almost every table in Calabria, ‘nduja is a spicy and spreadable cold cut commonly served with cheese or bread, on pizza, or even as a topping for pasta.
+If more spice is what you crave, you will not have to look far for a dish boasting ‘nduja.
+Found on almost every table in Calabria, ‘nduja is a spicy and spreadable pork product commonly served on bread, with cheese, or added to pasta sauces.
 This spread gets its heat from added spices and peppers and is typically made with the belly and shoulders of a pig.

 Another popular appetizer that is cheese based is butirro.
-This cheese is made from the paste of other cheeses such as provola or caciocavallo and is then filled with butter.
-While it can stand alone as an appetizer, it also can be served on top of a dish of plain pasta.
+This cheese is made from other cheeses such as provola or caciocavallo and is filled with butter.
+Historically, the cheese was used to preserve butter, while today it is typically served as an appetizer.

-Pasta has a rich ancient tradition and is in many ways the essence of true Italian cuisine.
-In keeping with that sentiment, a local favorite is lagane e ciciari ara cusentina.
+Another local favorite is lagane e ciciari ara cusentina.
 This pasta is made without eggs and consists only of flour and water.
-Once the noodles are formed and cooked in salt water, they are seasoned with sautéed garlic, chickpeas, red pepper, and of course, olive oil.
+Once the noodles are formed and cooked in salted water, they are seasoned with sautéed garlic, chickpeas, hot peppers, and of course, olive oil.

-With Calabria’s proximity to the Tyrrhenian and Ionian seas, it is no surprise that fish is a staple of the people.
-Sometimes referred to as pesce spade, swordfish is the front runner and is cooked a number of different ways.
-Bagnarota is swordfish cooked with lemon and capers.
-Riggitana is swordfish flavored with garlic, parsley, and olive oil.
-Alla ghiotta is another variation of swordfish served with capers, olives, and tomatoes.
+With Calabria’s proximity to the Tyrrhenian and Ionian seas, it is no surprise that fish is a staple of the cuisine.
+Hands down, swordfish, often called piscispata by locals, is the front runner in the region and can be cooked a number of different ways.
+These include pesce spada alla bagnarota, swordfish cooked with tomatoes, capers, and olives, and pesce spada alla riggitana, swordfish flavored with garlic, parsley, and olive oil.

-Traditional Calabrian flatbread known as pitta bread is commonly served at fairs, holiday festivities, and even street side.
-The soft bread with a crunchy outer crust is typically stuffed with tomatoes and herbs, sausage and peppers, or even caciocavallo cheese and broccoli.
-Whether stuffed or plain, pitta bread is sometimes served with a mushroom sauce called piccantino that is flavored with herbs, salt, olive oil, vinegar, aubergines, and hot peppers.
+Traditional Calabrian flatbread known as pitta china or pitta chjina is commonly served at fairs, holiday festivities, and even street side.
+The soft bread with a crunchy outer crust is typically stuffed with tomatoes, herbs, sausage, hot peppers, and caciocavallo cheese.
+Whether stuffed or plain, pitta china is sometimes served with a sauce called piccantino that is flavored with herbs, salt, olive oil, vinegar, and hot peppers.

-For those desiring sweeter street side fare, Mostaccioli is the perfect treat.
-This crunchy cookie is made with flour and honey.
-The surprise is not in the ingredients but in the cookie’s shape.
+For those desiring sweeter street side fare, mostaccioli calabresi (also known as 'nzhudda, or mastazzolu) are the perfect treat.
+These crunchy cookies are made with flour, honey, and anise liqueur.
+Notably, the surprise is not in the ingredients, but rather in the cookie’s shape.
 Bakers often shape the dough into unique forms such as flowers, animals, or humans and then decorate them with brightly colored foil.

 Much of Calabria’s treats are sweetened with fig syrup, honey, or even mulled wine.
-Pignolata are small balls of light pastry that are fried in olive oil and then tossed in honey making them come together in one delicious clump.
-Another favorite are petrali, or fig-filled cookies that are often made in a number of flavors and varieties by local confectioners.
+Pignolata consists of small balls of pastry that are fried in lard and then tossed in honey, making them come together in one delicious clump.
+One local variation features the same small balls of pastry that are ultimately covered in a lemon, chocolate, or bergamot glaze.

 The region of Calabria is known far and wide for its wines.
 With such fertile land, the area is perfect for growing grapes and producing wine.
-While Calabria’s red wines are thought of as superior to the white wines, there isn’t really a wrong choice to be had.
+While Calabria’s red wines may be more prominent than white wines, there really is not a wrong choice to be had.

 Other non-DOC wines of excellent reputation from the region include Pellaro, which is known for its robustness, and Kalipea, which known for its golden color.
-Limbadi is considered an exceptional table wine.
-Rossano is a ruby colored wine with a high alcoholic content.
+Furthermore, Limbadi is considered an exceptional table wine and Rossano is a ruby colored wine with a high alcoholic content.